 - The God Hand in Berserk consist of four hyper-powerful demons that can only manifest in the physical realm every 216 years.
 Subverted in that while they start as four, the show's Wham Episode revolves around them adding a fifth member, Femto (Griffith), though he often does not interact with the other four.

 - In Bleach the Schutzstaffel are Yhwach's elite guard and consist of four exceptionally powerful Quincy: Pernida Parnkgjas, Askin Nakk le Varr, Gerard Valkyrie, and Lille Barro.
-They are strong enough to take down the Zero Squad themselves, bar Hyosube Ichibei, who is confronted by Yhwach himself, who themselves are stated to be mightier than the entire Gotei 13 collective.
+After Yhwach powers them up by conducting Auswählen on the lower ranks, they are strong enough to take down the Zero Squad themselves, bar Hyosube Ichibei, who is confronted by Yhwach himself, who themselves are stated to be mightier than the entire Gotei 13 collective.
 They all have the distinction of having bizarre and unfathomable abilities along with being nigh-unkillable, and become the last lines of defense from reaching Yhwach.

 - In Code Geass, the Japanese Liberation Front have the Shi Seiken, or "Four Holy Swords", a group of four highly skilled Knightmare pilots: Nagisa Chiba, Shougo Asahina, Ryouga Senba, and Kousetsu Urabe.